Tic-Tac-Dough: Gameplay

 The gameboard on the original 1950s series used rolling drums (each containing the same nine categories) to display subject categories, with light displays beneath them to indicate X's and O's.
-When Tic-Tac-Dough was revived in 1978, the gameboard was made up of nine Apple II systems connected to individual computer monitors to represent each game screen, all linked to a central Altair 8800 computer, which displayed the categories, X's and O's, bonus game numbers and amounts, and dragon, in addition to a moving screensaver and custom messages.
-It was the first game show to use computerized graphics.
-The 1990 series used a completely computer-generated setup for its gameboard.
+When Tic-Tac-Dough was revived in 1978, the gameboard was made up of nine Apple II systems connected to individual computer monitors to represent each game screen, all linked to a central Altair 8800 computer, which displayed the categories, X's and O's, bonus game numbers and amounts, and a dragon, in addition to a moving screensaver and custom messages; it was the first game show to use computerized graphics.

-On the original 1950s Tic-Tac-Dough, a winning contestant played until either he/she was defeated or elected to stop.
-The second option was a Barry & Enright staple that had been used on Twenty One, which made it important for a contestant to consider as if he/she chose to play another game and lost.
-The new champion's initial winnings would be deducted from the outgoing champion's final total.
-On the 1978 CBS daytime series, contestants played until either being defeated or reaching the network's $25,000 total winnings limit.
+On the original 1950s Tic-Tac-Dough, a winning contestant played until either he/she was defeated or elected to stop; the new champion's initial winnings would be deducted from the outgoing champion's final total.
+On the 1978 CBS series, contestants played until either being defeated or reaching the network's $25,000 total winnings limit.
 The syndicated series allowed contestants to play until defeated, and for every five matches that they won, champions were rewarded with a new automobile.
-For most of the series there was no restrictions on winnings, with the only exception being during the show’s 1982-83 and 1983-84 seasons (see below).

-Adding money to the pot

-As questions were answered correctly, money was added to the pot which went to the winner:
+As questions are answered correctly, a money amount is added to a "pot", or amount of money awarded to the winner.

 On the original series, the same nine categories were used for an entire match regardless of the number of games played and/or episodes it took.
 On all subsequent series, each new game featured a different set of nine categories.
-If there were ties on the original or first syndicated series, the pot was carried over to each subsequent game until someone won.
+If there were ties on the original series or the first syndicated series, the pot was carried over to each subsequent game until someone won.
+If there was a tie on the CBS daytime series, a jump-in question was played to determine a winner.
 In the 1990 series, there was no carryover of the pot from a tied game.
 Instead, the values of the outer boxes increased by $500 and the center box by $1,000 until the tie was broken.

-For each tie game before being defeated, losing challengers received $100 on the 1950s version and $250 from 1979 to 1986.
-Champions who eventually lost the match after a tie game did not receive any additional money.
+For each tie game before being defeated, losing challengers received $100 on the 1950s version and $250 from 1979 to 1986; champions who eventually lost the match after a tie game did not receive any additional money.